SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Twilight smiled back and said, “goodnight,” a moment later, Twilight started walking towards her home as Rarity opened the door to her boutique.

 Rarity trotted in the kitchen, looking around she found nothing out of place but could hear a pony walking down the stairs.
-Looking at the stairs, she found Sweetie Belle stop at the bottom and look at her.
+Looking at the stairs, she found Sweetie Belle had stopped at the bottom, and was looking at her.

 Sweetie Belle asked, “how did the party go?”